MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

 1. On the **Data management** page select the **Keyword** search type from the drop-down, and then select **Next**.
 1. On the **Review and finish** page select **Save and close**, which will add your data.
 This may take a few minutes, during which you need to leave your window open.
 Once complete, you'll see the data source, search resource, and index specified in the **Assistant setup** section.

+    > **Tip**: Occasionally the connection between your new search index and Azure OpenAI Studio takes too long.
+If you've waited for a few minutes and it still hasn't connected, check your AI Search resources in Azure portal.
+If you see the completed index, you can disconnect the data connection in Azure OpenAI Studio and re-add it by specifying an Azure AI Search data source and selecting your new index.

 ## Chat with a model grounded in your data

 Now that you've added your data, ask the same questions as you did previously, and see how the response differs.